Pneumocystis jirovecii: History

 The earliest report of this genus appears to have been that of Carlos Chagas in 1909, who discovered it in experimental animals, but confused it with part of the lifecycle of Trypanosoma cruzi (causal agent of Chagas disease) and later called both organisms Schizotrypanum cruzi, a form of trypanosome infecting humans.
 The rediscovery of Pneumocystis cysts was reported by Antonio Carini in 1910, also in Brazil.
 The genus was again discovered in 1912 by Delanoë and Delanoë, this time at the Pasteur Institute in Paris, who found it in rats and proposed the genus and species name Pneumocystis carinii after Carini.

 Pneumocystis was redescribed as a human pathogen in 1942 by two Dutch investigators, van der Meer and Brug, who found it in three new cases: a 3-month-old infant with congenital heart disease and in two of 104 autopsy cases – a 4-month-old infant and a 21-year-old adult.
 There being only one described species in the genus, they considered the human parasite to be P. carinii.
 Nine years later (1951), Dr. Josef Vanek at Charles University in Prague, Czechoslovakia, showed in a study of lung sections from 16 children that the organism labelled "P. carinii" was the causative agent of pneumonia in these children.
 The following year, Czech scientist Otto Jírovec reported "P. carinii" as the cause of interstitial pneumonia in neonates.
-Following the realization that Pneumocystis from humans could not infect experimental animals such as rats, and that the rat form of Pneumocystis differed physiologically and had different antigenic properties, Frenkel was the first to recognize the human pathogen as a distinct species.
+Following the realization that Pneumocystis from humans could not experimentally infect rats, and that the rat form of Pneumocystis differed physiologically and had different antigenic properties, Frenkel was the first to recognize the human pathogen as a distinct species.
 He named it "Pneumocystis jiroveci" (corrected to P. jirovecii - see nomenclature above).
-Controversy existed over the relabeling of P. carinii in humans as P. jirovecii, which is why both names still appear in publications.
-However, only the name P. jirovecii is used exclusively for the human pathogen, whereas the name P. carinii has had a broader application to many species.
+Controversy existed over the relabeling of P. carinii in humans as P. jirovecii, which is why both names continued to appear in publications.
+However, the name P. jirovecii is used exclusively for the human pathogen, whereas the name P. carinii has had a broader application to many species.
 Frenkel and those before him believed that all Pneumocystis were protozoans, but soon afterwards evidence began accumulating that Pneumocystis was a fungal genus.

 Recent studies show it to be an unusual, in some ways a primitive genus of Ascomycota, related to a group of yeasts.
 Every tested primate, including humans, appears to have its own type of Pneumocystis that is incapable of cross-infecting other host species and has co-evolved with each species.
 Currently, only five species have been formally named: P. jirovecii from humans, P. carinii as originally named from rats, P. murina from mice, P. wakefieldiae also from rats, and P. oryctolagi from rabbits.